 Practice of Organic Farming

-We will be studying and working on the Evergreen Organic Farm through an entire growing season, from seed propagation to harvest and on to market.
-Farm sales include a small-scale direct market stand and CSA, as well as a variety of other demonstration areas.
+We will be studying and working at the Evergreen Organic Farm through an entire growing season, from seed propagation to harvest, and on to market.
+The farm includes a small-scale direct market stand and CSA, as well as a variety of other demonstration areas.
 All students will work on the farm every week to gain practical experiential learning.
-This program is rigorous both physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of the crops and animals raised on the farm.
+This program is rigorous physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of crops and animals.

-Books that may be used in the program may include Crop Planning for Organic Vegetable Growers by Theriault and Brisebois, Planning Workbook: Organic Whole Farm by Huelsman, The Farm as Ecosystem: Tapping Nature's Reservoir....
-Biology, Geology, Diversity by Brunetti, The Holistic Orchard: Tree Fruits and Berries the Biological Way by Phillips, The Lean Farm: How to Minimize Waste, Increase Efficiency, and Maximize Value and Profits with Less Work by Hartman, The Backyard Homestead Guide to Raising Farm Animals: Choose the Best Breeds for Small-Space Farming , Produce Your Own Grass-Fed Meat, Gather Fresh ...
-Rabbits, Goats, Sheep, Pigs, Cattle, & Bees by Damerow, The Big Book of Preserving the Harvest by Costenbader, Building A Sustainable Business A guide to Developing a Business Plan for Farms and Rural Businesses by The Minnesota Institute for Sustainable Agriculture.
+Topics will be explored through on-farm workshops, seminar discussions, lectures and laboratory exercises, and field trips.
+Expect weekly reading and writing assignments, extensive collaborative group work, and a variety of hands-on projects.
+The final project in fall will be a detailed farm and business plan which integrates all the topics covered in the program.
+Books may include Crop Planning for Organic Vegetable Growers by Theriault and Brisebois, Planning Workbook: Organic Whole Farm by Huelsman, Building Soils for Better Crops 3rd ed. by Magdoff and van Es; The Backyard Homestead Guide to Raising Farm Animals: Choose the Best Breeds for Small-Space Farming , Produce Your Own Grass-Fed Meat, Gather Fresh ...
+Rabbits, Goats, Sheep, Pigs, Cattle, & Bees, both by Damerow; The Big Book of Preserving the Harvest by Costenbader; and Building A Sustainable Business, A Guide to Developing a Business Plan for Farms and Rural Businesses, by the Minnesota Institute for Sustainable Agriculture.

-If you are a student with a disability and would like to request accommodations, please contact the faculty or the office of Access Services (Library Bldg.
-Rm.
-2153 Program Coordinator Steve Schmidt ), PH: 360.867.6348; TTY 360.867.6834; E-mail: prior to the start of the quarter.
-If you require accessible transportation for field trips, please contact the faculty well in advance of the field trip dates to allow time to arrange this.
+If you are a student with a disability and would like to request accommodation, please contact the faculty or Access Services Program Coordinator Steve Schmidt at L2153 or call (360)867-6348; TTY 360.867.6834 prior to the start of the quarter.
+If you require accessible transportation for field trips, please contact the faculty well in advance of field trip dates to allow time to arrange this.

-Farm and green management; working with nonprofit organizations that focus on food, land use and agriculture; State and County extension; and State and Federal regulatory agencies.
+farm and garden management, working with nonprofits organizations focusing on food, land use, and agriculture, state and county extension, and state and federal regulatory agencies.

 Location and Schedule